Half-Windsor knot

 The half-Windsor knot, also known as the single Windsor knot, is a way of tying a necktie which produces a neat, triangular knot.
 It is larger than the four-in-hand knot and Pratt knot, but smaller than the Windsor knot.
 The half-Windsor is derived from the Windsor in that it is only brought up around the loop on one side rather than both.
 It works well with light- and medium-weight fabrics.

+Tying

+According to The 85 Ways to Tie a Tie, the knot is tied thus: